 Office Hours and Appointments: My office hours are listed at the top of the syllabus, and I'm also available by appointment if they do not work with your schedule.
-In general, I would appreciate you letting me know in advance via email if you plan to attend my office hours on a given day.
-If multiple students plan to visit office hours that day, letting me know in advance can also minimize your wait time.
-Please keep in mind that, while I am happy to meet outside of office hours if my office hours do not work for your schedule, it is important that you request such a meeting as far in advance as possible to ensure we are able to find a mutually convenient time to meet.
+Please keep in mind that, while I am happy to meet outside of office hours if my office hours do not work for your schedule, it is important that you request such a meeting as far in advance as possible to ensure we are able to find a mutually convenient time to meet since I have an extremely busy schedule.

-Readings: This is an upper-level capstone seminar, and as a result, there is a significant amount of reading.
+Readings: This is an upper-level, once-per-week capstone seminar, and as a result, there is a significant amount of reading.
 I am aware that it is a lot.
 Although you are responsible for completing all the required reading listed on this syllabus, one skill that I hope you will learn throughout the class is how to read efficiently, and I will even encourage you in some cases to skim, in order to glean the most important points from the readings without getting bogged down by unimportant details.
 In certain cases, either on the syllabus or verbally in class, I will suggest "shortcuts" to the readings, such as certain pages that can be skimmed or skipped entirely.
 Therefore, it is important that you read the syllabus carefully before setting out to complete the reading and also that you attend class regularly so that you do not miss important announcements regarding the readings.
-In addition, while I will not add readings, I may remove readings, based on how the course is going.
+In addition, while I will not add readings, I \may\ remove readings, based on how the course is going.
 If/when readings are removed, this information will be announced during class-another reason why coming to class is so important!